-Neck ache has taken on new meaning for me as I have suffered a development, then escalation, of it in recent years.
+Neck ache has taken on new meaning for me as I have suffered development, then escalation, of it in recent years.
 While the symptoms can be severe, they hold less power over me now, since I am well prepared to deal with them, after decades of coping with chronic pain in one form or another.
+Fortunately, these symptoms have since passed, allowing me to focus on helping you to find a cure, as well.

 Cervical injury can cause severe agony and related neurological symptoms which might create life-altering disability in the worst cases.